mdohr07/weblog/src/pages/blog/2024-07-20_retraining-week-three.md

 author: "mdohr07"
 image: "/assets/blog/2024-07/mabelle.png"
 alt: Animal Crossing Mabelle in distress
+---
-music: "Mother - RandomBeats, Rifti Beats"
+music: "Mother - RandomBeats, Rifti Beats"<br>
 mood: Fine and dandy
----

 This week was a little different to the previous two weeks: Instead of focusing on IT topics, this time we spent a whole week on communication training and team building.

 We got to hear a bit of theory about communication, different types of communication and what can disrupt it.
 We also took a short personality test.
 These topics were not really new to me as I do a lot of reflecting and analyzing.